nullwander/the-great-beginnings/Diagnostic_Scripts/Readme.md

 - `Get-ProcessInfo.ps1`: Top 5 CPU/memory usage processes
 - `Get-NetworkInfo.ps1`: Active IPv4 interface information

 Note: If any fields are left blank - like PrefixLength in Network Info - it is due to there not being any information.
-I am working on another version of this that will not only fix that issue, but also include DNS checks for stable network connectivity checks.

 ## Legal